 Solo female travel safety.
 It is an important topic, and an all consuming one.
 Any talk of women travelling the world will always focus overwhelmingly on safety.
 Not the experience of travelling as a woman, which obviously will be different to travelling as a man, but specifcally on safety and how much more dangerous it is as a woman, but is this fair or accurate?
 If you ask any woman who has travelled the world about her experience and after the usual declarations of how amazing world travel and gap years are, they will all tell you about the usual gauntlet of negativity that generally accompanies any declaration of women travelling independently.
 ‘It’s not safe’, ‘it’s too dangerous’, ‘women shouldn’t travel alone’, ‘women are always at more risk’.

 If there is one thing I want all female travellers to get from reading this is that being a woman is in no way a barrier to travelling the world.
-You should never allow fear to stop you from travelling and you should never believe the hype that travelling anywhere as a woman, especially solo, will be dangerous, risky or scary based on your gender alone.
+You should never allow fear to stop you from travelling and you should never believe the hype that travelling anywhere as a woman, especially solo, will be specifically dangerous, risky or scary based on your gender alone.
 With the right knowledge and precaution, it isn’t.

 Okay, I understand the thought of taking on a huge adventure like round the world travel – especially if you are doing it solo – can be a little daunting, I get that.
 I think the vast majority of people feel like that before jumping into a big trip.
 But that can be a good thing too, a little bit of reasonable caution can help you minimise risk and conquering that fear and travelling the world will be one of the single most liberating, empowering and enjoyable things you can ever do for yourself.